 I would like to hear from you!

-Some of my favorite things to write were my NCTM President’s Messages.
-I am always eager to write more things like that.
+Some of my favorite things to write have been short pieces—messages—like those in my two books, inspired by my NCTM President’s Messages.
+I am always eager to write more things like this.

 So if there’s an education topic you want me to write about, please let me know.
 You can email me or leave your comment below.
 (It may take a day or so for your comment to show up on the site.
 I approve all comments before they appear, so I can make sure nothing offensive comes up.)